doc4d/docs/docs/Users/handling_users_groups.md

 > If no password is assigned to the "Designer" user, the **directory.json** is not created.

-### Merged 4D Server applications
+### Client/server user configuration

+To allow for safe changes of passwords and group memberships in a deployed environment, you can include your `Directory.json` file in the server application during the build, using the [corresponding build application option](../Desktop/building.md#embed-the-project-users-and-groups-in-built-server-application).

-When you execute a merged 4D Server application, the server first loads the users, groups and permissions placed in the `Directory.json` file located in the user settings folder.
+When you execute a 4D Server application built with that option, the server first loads the users, groups and permissions placed in the `Directory.json` file located in the server's user settings folder.
 Then, the server overrides them with the users, groups and permissions of the `Directory.json` file located in the data settings folder.

-The `Directory.json` file in the user settings folder is read-only.
+The `Directory.json` file user settings folder is read-only.
 All the modifications made to users, groups and permissions during server execution are stored in the `Directory.json` inside the data folder.

-This allows for changes of passwords and group memberships in a deployed environment.
-By including your directory file in the application during the build, you make sure your defined users and groups always reappear at server startup, even if the administrator of the deployed 4D Server has deleted them.
+This makes sure your defined users and groups always reappear at server startup, even if the administrator of the deployed 4D Server has deleted them.